el-halaby/20-Newsgroup/README.md

 Cross validation (10 folds) was used to evaluate the model.
 * Classification by post's subject: The mean score was 96.81% with a standard deviation of 0.31%.
 * Classification by sender's email: The mean score was 89.35% with a standard deviation of 0.45%.
+* Classification by both post's subject and sender's email: The mean score was 98.64% with a standard deviation of 0.21%.

 ### Directory Setup and Dataset
 The "Data" directory contains the 20 text files, each text file contains a number of posts.
 The dataset was downloaded from: